 Whether you believe that you have hearing loss or just wish to confirm that your ears are working in the desired manner, booking a hearing test will be essential.
 However, contrary to what you may assume, not all hearing tests are the same.

-There are a number of tests that you may encounter and the audiologists at Audiological Services of San Francisco can provide the world-class services you deserve irrespective of which tests are right for you.
-Here’s all you need to know before booking your appointment.
+There are a number of tests that you may encounter and the audiologists at San Francisco Hearing Center can provide the world-class services you deserve irrespective of which tests are right for you.
+Here’s all you need to know about the most common hearing tests before booking your appointment.

 Why are there different types of hearing test?

 When you think about things logically, it should come as little surprise to learn that various tests are used.
 After all, every person has a unique hearing profile while it’s worth remembering that there are various types of hearing loss including conductive, sensorineural and mixed hearing loss.

 With this in mind, along with the fact that there are various degrees of severity, it’s understandable that the audiologist may need to try various examinations to provide an accurate diagnosis before finding the right treatment for your specific needs.

 While the audiologist will know which exams to use depending on your history and individual circumstances.
 Nonetheless, it’s important to be prepared for the most common types of hearing tests that you may encounter.
 They are as follows:

 A speech test is quite simply an opportunity for the audiologist to test your ability to detect speech and follow a conversation.
 This will first be conducted in quiet conditions and then repeated in normal conversational conditions.
 It may also include speech with women and children for pitch purposes.